Confusion reigns after New York City tries to release first ranked-choice tally in Democratic mayoral primary

 "If that's the only way to get an accurate result, as nineteenth-century as it sounds, we'll do it," Goldfeder said.

-"Even with today's ranked choice report we are still waiting for more than 120,000 absentee ballots to be counted and we are confident about a path to victory," Garcia said in a statement.
-"Once all the votes are counted, I know everyone will support the Democratic nominee and that's exactly what I intend to do.
-We look forward to the final results.
-Democracy is worth waiting for."
+In a statement released late Tuesday night, Garcia said the board's release of incorrect data was "deeply troubling and requires a much more transparent and complete explanation."
+She added that she's confident that "every candidate will accept the final results and support whomever the voters have elected."

-Civil rights attorney Maya Wiley, who was in second place after first-choice in-person votes were released on primary night, is also pleading for patience.
+Civil rights attorney Maya Wiley, who was in second place after first-choice in-person votes were released on primary night, said it is "impossible to be surprised" given the board's history with issues.
+"The BOE must now count the remainder of the votes transparently and ensure the integrity of the process moving forward," she said.

-"I said on election night, we must allow the democratic process to continue and count every vote so that New Yorkers have faith in our democracy and government.
-And we must all support its results," Wiley said in a statement.

 Former Democratic presidential candidate Andrew Yang, who conceded on primary night, quipped in a tweet, "ranked choice voting is awesome" amid the chaos Tuesday night.